North Little Rock High School: Awards and recognition

 The girls' softball team from 2001 to 2003 hold a state record 41 consecutive wins with a state record of 34 wins during the 2002 season.
 Playing for Scipio A. Jones High School, Eddie Miles averaged 30.3 points per game during his senior year and led the Golden Dragons to four consecutive black school state championships.
 Between 1987 and 1990, Paula Juels won four consecutive individual state tennis championships (state record) while leading the North Little Rock Northeast Chargers to three team championships.

+Theatre

+The school has a large speech, drama and dance program; hosting three main stage productions, two dance concerts, a dessert theater night and one of the largest speech and debate competitions in central Arkansas.
+In 2016 representatives of the school were sent to compete at the National Forensics competition held in Salt Lake City and placed within the top 60 in the nation.

 Traditions

 Senior Roll Night is an unofficial school tradition dating back to the 1980s that takes place each summer on the night before the first day of school.
 The senior class spends the night toilet papering the houses of the junior class.
 It is also common for toilets, mattresses, and other random objects to be spray painted with school colors and left on lawns.